 Data Request Application Sections

 In the first section of the application, requestors outline the project for which CO APCD data is necessary.
-They are asked to describe goals of their project and their research questions or the problems they are trying to solve.
-Crucially, they also must detail how their project will benefit Colorado or Colorado residents – a requirement specifically laid out in the CO APCD Rule.
-The description must also indicate which element(s) of the Triple Aim it addresses.
+They are asked to describe the goals of their project and their research questions or the problems they are trying to solve.
+Crucially, they also must detail how their project will benefit Colorado or Colorado residents – a requirement specifically laid out in the CO APCD Rule – and indicate how the project will improve health care quality, increase value, or improve health outcomes for Colorado residents.

 If no PHI is required, the requestor receives a custom De-identified Report or De-Identified Data Set.
 When PHI is required for a data set, there are two levels of data available depending on the need: